Carl-Kone/Canopy-Internship-Work-Overview/README.md

     <ul>
         <li>
             <h4>PDFParser</h4>
-            <p> Read the pdf files and extract data from table in the pdf file.
+            <p> Read the pdf files and extract data from tables within the file.
 Then the extracted data is stored in a csv file which can be easily exported to Excel.</p>
         </li>
         <li>
             <h4>ImageParser</h4>